Garnet at a Glance

 Folklore & Legends

-Ancient Persians believed that Garnet was a drop of the sun that had fallen to Earth, and only kings were permitted to own the finest specimens.
-In medieval romance literature, Garnet rings were exchanged between lovers as tokens of eternal fidelity — it was said that a Garnet given in true love would glow brighter when the giver was faithful.
+Ancient Persians believed Garnet was a drop of the sun that had fallen to Earth, and they restricted the finest specimens to royalty.
+In medieval romance literature, lovers exchanged Garnet rings as tokens of fidelity — supposedly a Garnet given in true love would glow brighter when the giver stayed faithful.
 Native American healers used Garnet in blood-purification ceremonies, believing it could draw illness from the body and replace it with vital force.

 Geological Profile